Lian735/Mouse_Controller/README.md

 - 🎥 **Installation tutorial**: https://www.youtube.com/watch?v=veaml3lK3_8

-If you are building from source, use the steps in the next section.

-## Build & Run (from source)

-1. Open `Mouse Controller.xcodeproj` in Xcode.
+## How to Install

+1. Go to the (releases)[https://github.com/Lian735/Mouse_Controller/releases]
-2. Select the **Mouse Controller** target.
+2. Download the latest .dmg file
-3. Build and run the app on macOS.
-4. When macOS prompts for Accessibility permission, allow it:
-   - **System Settings → Privacy & Security → Accessibility** → enable **Mouse Controller**.
+3. Drag the App into the Applications folder
+4. Open "Mouse Controller" from the Applications folder
+5. A warning will show up
+6. Go to System Settings -> Privacy & Security -> Scroll down until you see ""Mouse Controller" was blocked to protect your Mac." -> Click on "Open Anyway"
+   It should work now!

+   If it doesn't work or you have questions, join this Discord Server: https://discord.gg/u63YhXD3pC

 ## First‑Run Setup

 1. **Connect a controller** (Bluetooth or USB).
-The app will display the controller name in the General tab.
+The app will display the controller name in the Menu.
-2. **Enable Mouse Controller** using the toggle at the top of the General tab.
+2. **Enable Mouse Controller** using the toggle at the top of the General tab, it should be enabled automatically.
 3. Adjust pointer and scroll settings:
-   - Cursor speed, acceleration, and deadzone
+   - Cursor speed, acceleration, and deadzone (put deadzone to 0 if you want the best experience)
    - Scroll speed, vertical/horizontal scroll, and inversion
 4. (Optional) **Swap sticks** if you want the right stick to control the pointer.